Zapper-fi/protocol/docs/learning-center.md

 ## Position Interpretation - tokenized position

-This video will guide you through the process of creating anPostion Interpreter for tokenized position.
+This video will guide you through the process of creating a Postion Interpreter for tokenized position.

 <iframe
   width="560"